ChrisF1976/MMM-PDFSlideshow/README.md

      module: "MMM-PDFSlideshow",
      position: "bottom_center", // Adjust as needed.
      config: {
        pdfContainer: "pdfs/",       // Folder containing PDF files.
 The "/" is necessary.
+Fallback if `pdfPath` is not set.
+       pdfPath: "https://www.w3.org/WAI/ER/tests/xhtml/testfiles/resources/pdf/dummy.pdf", //replace with your PDF-path of leave blank.
        displayTime: 10000,          // Time in milliseconds per PDF/page
        fullscreen: false,           // Enable or disable fullscreen mode.
 If true, set also `position` to a fulscreen region.
        width: "500px",              // Width when fullscreen is not disabled